wp-plugins/yith-woocommerce-zoom-magnifier/README.txt

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH Maintenance Mode` from Plugins page
+3. Activate `YITH WooCommerce Zoom Magnifier` from Plugins page

 == Frequently Asked Questions ==

-= Can I customize the maintenance mode page? =
-Yes, the page is a simple template and you can override it by putting the file template "maintenance.php" inside the theme folder.
-You can also customize the style by adding your custom CSS in the specific option of the settings.

-= Have I deactive the plugin to deactive the maintenance mode page? = No, you can deactive the maintenance mode page even if the plugin is active.
+= The size of the Zoom image is not the size I setted.
+Why? = If you enabled the plugin after you uploaded the images of the product you need to [regenerate the thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/ "regenerate the thumbnails") before to use it.
+Another reason could be that the size setted for the zoom images is greather than the original image size.

+= I'm not able to change the sizes of Zoom Image.
+Why? = The size of the Zoom Image is automatically setted.
+If you want to change these values you just need to untick the option Forcing Zoom Image sizes.

 == Screenshots ==

-1. The maintenance mode page
+1. The plugin at work displaying the magnifier
-2. The general settings
+2. The Magnifier settings page

 == Changelog ==